Mattie’s Message Today

 - The 2001 Good Morning America segment in which Mattie meets Jimmy Carter in person for the first time is named the Most Memorable Moment in the show’s 30 year history.

-- Mattie first appearance on the Oprah Winfrey Show during October 2001 is selected for Oprah’s 20th Anniversary DVD collection.
+- Mattie first appearance on the Oprah Winfrey Show during October 2001 is selected for Oprah’s 20th Anniversary DVD collection and also highlighted in The O Magazine.

 - Mattie’s collection of peace essays and e-mail correspondence with Former U.S. President Jimmy Carter and others is published in a book titled, Just Peace: A Message of Hope.
 The book becomes a NY Times Bestseller.